361° Ortega 2 Trail Shoe Review

 - Hard – Which really helps the sturdiness and stability of the shoe.
 As mentioned, I wore them for 30km at Equinox24, but I felt they were really hard underfoot.
 I think this was down to the terrain being less than ideal (70% was road/tarmac) and only 30% over very light trail.
 I did switch to the more comfortable road shoes and then at towards the end of the 24 hours back to the Ortega 2s.
 Note – Not great on long distance on pavement (but they are trail shoes after all).

 As an obstacle racer, I generally wear Reebok all terrains for the obstacle runs such as Tough Mudder and Spartan.
+If we talk about obstacle racing, I would likely remember every time when I play at daisyslots.com, the thrill and excitement, I cannot forget the feeling.
 The 361° Ortega 2 Trail Shoes fall into the “Light trail” category which compete directly with the Merrel Avalaunch which I own.
 However, unlike the Merrels, the 361° Ortega 2 have a studiness to them which protects the foot.
 The grip is compaable, but the sole of the Merrels is much softer – giving you better feel, but not the best protection over very technical ground.

 For light and medium trail, these 361° Ortega 2s are awesome, would I wear them for a Tough Mudder or Spartan Race?
 It’s a possibility that they would perform ok, but for some parts (Mud Mile for example) you would definitely need more grip.
 But if you are running through the trail, forests, hills, gravel the 361° Ortega 2 Trail Shoes cannot be beaten.
 They look great, feel great and perform with a sure and stable grip, giving you full confidence in your stride.

 Subscribe to my mailing list and get interesting stuff and updates to your email inbox.